Global Art Forum and Residents is supported by The UAE Ministry of Foreign Affairs and International Cooperation.

 Wicked is specialized in offering unique, versatile and dynamic venue solutions to the Middle East market.
 WICKED can support you in the creation of permanent, semi-permanent or temporary venues for a multitude of purposes.
 We can deliver a stand-alone structure or a fully serviced solution aligned to your exact requirements.
 Whatever package or service level is chosen, a Wicked venue is guaranteed to exceed your expectations and change your perception of a temporary structure forever!

-Art Dubai Residents is supported by Dubai Design District.
+Art Dubai Residents was supported by Dubai Design District.

 Dubai Design District (d3), a member of TECOM Group, is a destination dedicated to design that reinforces Dubai’s new status as a UNESCO Creative City of Design.
 Established to provide a platform for the region’s growing number of designers, creative professionals and artists to unite, create and inspire, d3 has fast become a hub for inspiration and innovation.
 Located in the heart of Dubai, the thriving neighbourhood is home to emerging designers as well as international brands.